fatiharapoglu/twitter/README.md

 -   [ ] global-error / error handling detailed
 -   [ ] change explore to home, home only followings
 -   [ ] add age, name, stuff, required in the sign up.
--   [ ] make another prisma schema for replies, it needs to not count as a regular tweet
 -   [ ] message logic / socket io? feathers? how in next
 -   [ ] progress bar for 280 characters
 -   [ ] how to add notifications? if really complex, hang it for later